-- Try giving your baby 1 ounce (2 tablespoons) of Pedialyte or Infalyte, every 30 to 60 minutes.
+- Try giving your baby 1 ounce (2 tablespoons or 30 milliliters) of Pedialyte or Infalyte, every 30 to 60 minutes.
 DO NOT water down Pedialyte or Infalyte.
 DO NOT give sports drinks to young infants.

 - Try giving your baby a Pedialyte popsicle.

 If your baby throws up, give them only a little bit of liquid at a time.
 Start with as little as 1 teaspoon (5 ml) of liquid every 10 to 15 minutes.
 DO NOT give your baby solid foods when she is vomiting.

 DO NOT give your baby ant-diarrhea medicine unless your provider says it is OK.